IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 #### Introduction
 _2 hours_

- - Web functioning
+ - Web worflow
  - W3C : standards value

-#### HTML5 / CSS3 : why do we hear so much about them
+#### HTML5 / CSS3 : why do we hear so much about them ?
 _2 hours_

  - Why do we use HTML and CSS ?
 How to use them ?
 How about HTML5/CSS3 ?